mattruggio/basketball/README.md

 **Player** | Identitiable as a person able to be drafted.
 Meant to be subclassed and extended to include more intricate descriptions of a specific sport player, such as abilities, ratings, and statistics.
 Right now it has none of these types of traits and it meant to only serve as the base with only an overall attribute.
 **Regular** | Game that counts towards regular season record.
 **Result** | The outcome of a game (typically with a home and away score).
-**Room CLI** | Underlying Ruby class that powers the `basketball-room` script.
+**Room CLI** | Underlying Ruby class that powers the `basketball-draft-room` script.
 Basically a terminal wrapper for the Room object.
 **Room Repository** | Understands how to save and load Room objects from JSON files on disk.
 **Room** | Main object responsible for providing an iterable interface capable of executing a draft, pick by pick.
 **Scout** | Knows how to stack rank lists of players.